-These are the Best OnePlus phones in August: OnePlus 9 Pro, Nord 2 5G, N200, and more!
+These are the Best OnePlus phones to buy in 2022

 A lot is happening behind the scenes at OnePlus, and it may no longer be the same company that came on the scene back in 2014.
 But it’s still producing some great devices, and its portfolio has grown quite a bit.
 So to make your buying decision easier, we’ve compiled all the best OnePlus phones across all segments.